eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 ROS 2 Introspection
 -------------------

-ROS 2 Command Line Interface (CLI) implements several introspection features to analyze the behaviour of a ROS2 execution.
+ROS 2 Command Line Interface (CLI) implements several introspection features to analyze the behaviour of a ROS 2 execution.
 These features (i.e. `rosbag`, `topic list`, etc.) are very helpful to understand a ROS 2 working network.